Here are some frequently asked questions on the legislation on the provision of food information to consumers Regulation (EU) No. 1169/2011:

 Yes, mandatory information must be displayed with a font size where the x-height (as defined in Annex IV) is equal to or greater than 1.2 mm.
 A printer/designer should be able to advise on this.
 For packaging or containers with a surface area of less than 80 cm2, the x-height must be equal to or greater than 0.9 cm.

 What is required on the label for business to business sales?

 For business to business sales, where the prepacked food is intended for the final consumer but marketed at a stage prior to sale to the final consumer, or where the food is intended for supply to mass caterers for preparation, processing, splitting or cutting up, food information can be provided on the commercial documents referring to the food, where it can be guaranteed that the documents either accompany the food or were sent before or at the same time as the delivery.
 However, the following pieces of information must appear on the external packaging in which the prepacked foods are presented for marketing:

 - Date of minimum durability or the use-by date

 - Any special storage conditions and/or conditions of use

 - The name and business name and address of the food business operator

 For business to business sales where the food is not intended for the final consumer or mass caterers, the food business supplying the food must ensure that those other food business operators are provided with sufficient information to enable them, where appropriate, to meet their provision of food information requirements.

 Information on any of the allergenic substances or products (as listed in Annex II) which are used as an ingredient in foods sold loose must be made available to the consumer.
-The Department of Health have published national rules (S.I.
-No. 489 of 2014)which require food business operators to provide this information in written format to the consumer.
-The FSAI have produced guidance documents to help FBOs to comply with these requirements:
+The Department of Health has published national rules (S.I.
+No. 489 of 2014) which require food business operators to provide this information in written format to the consumer.
+The FSAI have produced guidance documents to help food businesses to comply with these requirements: